tideillusion/lgulife/README.md

 The `post` attribute returns a `Post` object which represents the snapshot of post at selected version.

-Note: all data in `Capsule` are lazy-loaded, which means that no data are generated until you use them.
+Note: All data in `Capsule` are lazy-loaded, which means that no data are generated until you use them.

 ```python
 >>> capsule.meta